sonnysideupp/RL-MDP-TicTacToe/README.md

 <img src='/assets/example.png' width=400>

 A state is a nonuplets with values of 0, 1 or 2.
 0 represents an emtpy space on the board.
 1 is the circle player and 2 is the x player.
-The computer agent will always be the circle player and the human player will be the circle player.
+The computer agent will always be the circle player and the human player will be the x player.

 The reward function of the computer agent maps a state to either 1, -1 or 0.
 1 for when there are three circles in a row and -1 when there are 3 x's in a row, and 0 for all other states.